At a glance

 Two planes:

-2. Tenant isolation
+2. Brain isolation

 3. Encryption

-- In transit (external): TLS 1.2+ enforced on all public endpoints.
+- In transit, external.
+TLS 1.2+ enforced on all public endpoints.
 HSTS enabled.

 4. Authentication